 This course provides an opportunity to customize foundational math content specific to Quantitative Literacy.
 Topics include developing the academic habits, learning strategies, social skills, and growth mindset necessary to be successful in mathematics.
 Upon completion, students should be able to build a stronger foundation for success in Quantitative Literacy by obtaining skills through a variety of instructional strategies with emphasis placed on the most essential prerequisite knowledge.
-(Begin in 2022 Fall) 28160
+(TBA) 28160